RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 The first step is to define the model (entity) of an Inventory object.
 Since Quarkus uses Hibernate ORM Panache, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!

-Create a new Java class named `Inventory.java` in `com.redhat.coolstore` package with the following code, identical logics to the monolith code:
+Open up an **Inventory** class in _com.redhat.coolstore_ package with the following code, identical logics to the monolith code:

 ~~~java
 package com.redhat.coolstore;